Cottle County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license has been suspended due to the DUI arrest, you can still get your car back, but you'll need someone with a valid license to retrieve it for you.
+If your driver's license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
+However, you can authorize someone else to pick it up for you.

 Timeline